ptagseth/kanoa-software/docs/products/quality/configuration/check-sheets.md

 - **Mode Change** – Whenever the mode changes on the line, a new check sheet will be generated if the line mode and shift criteria are met.

-- **Timed Interval** – A new check sheet will be generated every x mins if the line mode and shift criteria are met.
+- **Timed Interval** – A new check sheet will be generated every x minutes if the line mode and shift criteria are met.

 ### Trigger Settings
 - **Mode** – Line modes can be Production, Idle, Changeover, Maintenance depending on how line mode is determined.
 Select the valid mode for the check sheet.